Add, remove & assign phone numbers on demand

 What makes Sideline stand out among Grasshopper alternatives is its easy-to-use interface.
 You can reliably use the app for business and it’s quite easy to set up.
 It also has sound texting features.
 You can even send and receive texts from the desktop version of the app.

-However, it iss difficult to migrate the app to a new phone.
+However, it is difficult to migrate the app to a new phone.
 And it’s also difficult to block numbers with Sideline.
 Looking at reviews for Sideline too, customers are also unhappy with the support they receive.

 If you are thinking about trying an alternative to Grasshopper, Chalkboard is a superior option.
 Chalkboard is an easy-to-use second-line app that comes with enhanced features for startups and small businesses.

 Ready to start?
-Sign up for a free trial of Chalkboard today.
+Sign up today.